 Our Interfaith LLC is a community of students dedicated to learning, exploring, and celebrating the diversity of religious, spiritual, and socially just practices observed at Mount Holyoke and worldwide.
 Interfaith community residents desire to deepen their own values/mindful practices, explore the values of their community members with curiosity, and respect seeking meaning and purpose.
 All students, whether they practice a particular religion, are spiritual but not religious, are seekers, agnostic or atheist are encouraged to apply.

 Our Language LLC is a community of students that promotes a supportive and congenial environment of language immersion for its residents by providing access to language assistants, faculty and staff who facilitate programs and activities that enhance students’ linguistic and cultural competence in their target language in order for them to thrive in a global society.
-This community is recommended for students studying that language as well as those planning to study abroad.
+Students of any ability level, who are currently or will be enrolled in a language course taught in the language of the community for which they are applying, will be eligible for this community.
 All students who choose to live in this LLC will sign the Community Living Guidelines pledging their commitment to participating in events that maintain an environment of immersion and cooperative learning.
-The Language LLC was first founded in 2015 with Spanish and French as the original two language sections.
-Chinese, French, German, Italian and Spanish have all been part of the Language LLC throughout the years.
-The languages that will be in the LLC for any given year will be decided by which languages receive the most viable resident applications by the deadline.
+The languages for the 2021-2022 academic year will be Chinese (Mandarin), Italian, German & French.

 Our Lyons’ Nation LLC is a community that is designed to support students who are varsity/club athletes and dancers that strive for athletic and academic excellence.
 Lyon’s Nation community members are committed to developing a community that celebrates the dedication required to maintain a healthy active lifestyle as well as strive for academic excellence.
 Community residents support each others competitions and performances while encouraging school spirit among the larger college community.